This post is all about how you can find the email address of your prospect.

 4. LeadGibbon (Chrome extension)

-LeadGibbon is a Chrome extension that generates the email addresses of your LinkedIn prospects.
+LeadGibbon is a LinkedIn Chrome extension that allows you to find email addresses from LinkedIn prospects.
 After installing the plugin, you can search LinkedIn for prospects.
 Near the profile of each user, you will see the email button.
 The cool thing is that you don’t have to be connected in order to get their email address.

 On the other hand, if you already have a user in mind, navigate to their profile page and the same email button will also be there.